British credit crisis of 1772–1773: East India Company

-Effects on the Thirteen Colonies
+Effects on the American Colonies

 The credit crisis of 1772 greatly deteriorated debtor-creditor relations between the thirteen American colonies and Britain, especially in the South.
 The southern colonies, which produced tobacco, rice, and indigo and exported them to Britain, were granted higher credit than the northern colonies, where competitive commodities were produced.
-(It was estimated that in 1776 the total amount of debt that British merchants claimed from the colonies equaled £2,958,390; Southern colonies had claims of £2,482,763, nearly 85 per cent of the total amount.
+It was estimated that in 1776, the total amount of debt that British merchants claimed from the colonies equaled £2,958,390; Southern colonies had claims of £2,482,763, nearly 85 per cent of the total amount.
 Before the crisis, the commission system of trading prevailed in the southern plantation colonies.
 The merchants in London helped the planters sell their crops and shipped what planters wanted to purchase in London as returns.
-The commission equaled the price of the British goods minus the revenue of the crops.
 The planters were usually granted credit for twelve months without interest and at five per cent on the unpaid balance after the deadline.

 News of the crash in Scotland reached Thomas Jefferson in a letter dated 8 July 1772.
-After the outbreak of the crisis, British merchants urgently called for debt repayment, and American planters faced the serious problem of how to pay the debt for several reasons.
-First, because of the economic boom before the crisis, planters were not prepared for large-scale debt liquidation.
-As the credit system broke down, bills of exchange were rejected and almost all heavy gold was sent to Britain in December 1773.
-Second, without the support of credit, planters were unable to continue producing and selling their goods.
+After the outbreak of the crisis, British merchants urgently called for debt repayment, and American planters faced the problem of how to pay the debt.
+Because of the economic boom before the crisis, planters were not prepared for large-scale debt liquidation.
+As the credit system broke down, bills of exchange were rejected, and almost all heavy gold was sent to Britain in December 1773.
+Without the support of credit, planters were unable to continue producing and selling their goods.
 Since the whole market became crippled, the fallen price of their goods also intensified the pressure on planters.
-Owing to the crisis, the colonies endured hard times to maintain the balance of payments.